Dynamic Maintenance of Kernel Density Estimation Data Structure: From Practice to Theory: Introduction

 \subsection{Related Work}

-\paragraph{Efficient Kernel Density Estimation} The naive KDE procedure takes a linear scan over the data points.
+\paragraph{Efficient Kernel Density Estimation} The naive KDE procedure takes a linear scan of the data points.
 This is prohibitively expensive for large-scale datasets.
 Therefore, it is of practical significance to develop efficient KDE algorithms.
 A series of traditional KDE algorithms, namely kernel merging~\cite{hs08,chm12}, is to perform clustering on the dataset so that the KDE is approximated by a weighted combination of centroids.
 However, these algorithms do not scale to high-dimensional datasets.

 On the other hand, there is a trend of sampling-based KDE algorithms.
 The focus of this line of work is to develop efficient procedures that approximate KDE with fewer data samples.
 Starting from random sampling~\cite{mf+17}, sampling procedures such as Herding~\cite{cws10} and $k$-centers~\cite{cs16} are introduced in KDE.
 Some work also incorporates sampling with the coreset concept~\cite{pt20} and provides a KDE algorithm by sampling on an optimized subset of data points.
-Recently, there is a growing interest on applying hash-based estimators (HBE)~\cite{cs17,biw19,srb+19,cs20,ss21} for KDE.
+Recently, there has been a growing interest in applying hash-based estimators (HBE)~\cite{cs17,biw19,srb+19,cs20,cgc+18,ss21} for KDE.
 The HBE uses Locality Sensitive Hashing~(LSH) functions.
 The collision probability of two vectors in terms of an LSH function is monotonic to their distance measure.
 Using this feature, HBE performs efficient importance sampling by LSH functions and hash table type data structures.
 However, current HBEs are built for static settings and thus, are not robust to incremental changes in the input data.
 As a result, their application in large-scale online learning is limited.
+Except for LSH based KDE literature, there are also other KDE work based polynomial methods \cite{acss20,as23}.
+The dynamic type of KDE has also been considered in \cite{djs+22,bsz23}.
+The work \cite{dms23} presents both randomized algorithm deterministic algorithms for approximating a symmetric KDE computation.